m6nx/Monkey-hates-cowboy/README.md

-My first game in Python!
+My first game in Python! (with lots of instructions and commentaries)

 Instructions:
 1. pip install pygame